Our Advocates

 Dr. LaFayette E. Young, Jr., Chief Executive Officer

-Dr. LaFayette E. Young, Jr. joined Children's Voice: CASA, Inc. in September 2024 as the Chief Executive Officer (CEO).
+LaFayette E. Young, Jr., DSW joined Children's Voice: CASA, Inc. in September 2024 as the Chief Executive Officer (CEO).
 With nearly two decades of dedicated service to championing the well-being of children and families within the foster care system, Dr. Young brings a wealth of expertise to this role.
 He previously served as the "Training & Inclusion Specialist" with Georgia Court Appointed Special Advocates (CASA), focusing on advancing inclusivity and fostering community engagement.

 Dr. Young holds a Doctorate in Social Work from Capella University, specializing in improving reunification outcomes for BIPOC children and families in foster care.
 He also earned a Master of Social Work degree from the Erikson Institute, focusing on Children & Families and Child Development.